ethereum-optimism/optimism/packages/contracts-bedrock/invariant-docs/SafeCall.md

 # `SafeCall` Invariants

-## `callWithMinGas` forwards at least `minGas` if the call succeeds.
+## If `callWithMinGas` performs a call, then it must always provide at least the specified minimum gas limit to the subcontext.
 **Test:** [`SafeCall.t.sol#L30`](../contracts/test/invariants/SafeCall.t.sol#L30)

-If the call to `SafeCall.callWithMinGas` succeeds, then the call must have received at *least* `minGas` gas.
-If there is not enough gas in the callframe to supply the minimum amount of gas to the call, it must revert.
+If the check for remaining gas in `SafeCall.callWithMinGas` passes, the subcontext of the call below it must be provided at least `minGas` gas.

-## `callWithMinGas` reverts if there is not enough gas to pass to the call.
+## `callWithMinGas` reverts if there is not enough gas to pass to the subcontext.
 **Test:** [`SafeCall.t.sol#L61`](../contracts/test/invariants/SafeCall.t.sol#L61)

-If there is not enough gas in the callframe to ensure that `SafeCall.callWithMinGas` will receive at least `minGas` gas, then the call must revert.
+If there is not enough gas in the callframe to ensure that `callWithMinGas` can provide the specified minimum gas limit to the subcontext of the call, then `callWithMinGas` must revert.